In this tutorial, I will show you how to parse a string to JSON object in Logstash.

 To convert the raw JSON string lines into JSON objects.
 Here are the steps:

-Input the log file using multiline
+- Input the log file using

-Parse the message
+codec. - Parse the

-field as JSON using the json
+field as JSON using thejson

 filter.